In January 2018 we began a 9-month journey to research, design and launch an eco-friendly range of disposable nappies and wipes.

 Today, there aren’t alternative materials for the small amount of plastic we have kept in the side tabs and the back panel – but we continue to look at new technologies and one day we are sure we will find a solution.
 Still, 80% biodegradability is no small achievement, and the small amount of plastic we have kept in the design is needed to make sure our nappies fit well and keep everything in!

 The end-of-life of a nappy remains a challenge.
-Disposable nappies can be industrially composted and recycled.
-There are proven, working solutions that prevent nappies going into landfill - but they are not widely used.
+Disposable nappies can be industrially composted or recycled.
+There are proven, working solutions that prevent nappies going into landfill - but they are not widely used in the UK.